Markov Chain Importance Sampling -- a highly efficient estimator for MCMC: Control Variates

 The new estimator \eqref{equ:ControlVariateGeneral} no longer guarantees non-negativity of the density estimate $\trdae$.
 This can be avoided by adding a control variate to the random variable $\ell(y|X)=\log \prd(y|X)$ instead of $\prd(y|X)$,

 The additional computation effort is negligible, as $\log \prd(y|X)$ has to be computed for the full MCIS estimator anyway.
-Of course other control variates are possible and more than one control variate can further reduce variance.
-However, we found that one variate posed a good tradeoff between additional computation time and variance reduction.
+Of course, other control variates are possible and more than one control variate can further reduce variance.
+However, it is unclear under what circumstances control variates actually reduce variance and leave in-depth analysis of this question to future work.